edubu/edubu/README.md

-University of Michigan Computer Engineering student with a large interest in algorithmic robotics.
+University of Michigan Computer Engineering student with an interest in algorithmic robotics.

 Contact:
 - Email: edubu@umich.edu